-Richard M Warner is currently a consultant in health and safety after retiring in 2008 as the EHS Program Manager at Metropolitan Water District (MWD).
-Prior to his retirement from MWD, Rich was a Principle Safety Manager at the Disneyland Resort in Anaheim where he was responsible for development of safety programs.
-Before joining Disneyland Resort, he took a retirement, after 24 years, in 2003 from Southern California Edison where he was the Industrial Hygiene Manager.
-In that position, his responsibilities included all phases of the Corporate Industrial Hygiene and Safety Program.
+Richard M Warner is currently a consultant in health and safety after retiring in 2008 as the EHS Program Manager at Metropolitan Water District.
+Rich has also been a Principle Safety Manager at the Disneyland Resort in Anaheim where he was responsible for development of safety programs, and served as the Industrial Hygiene Manager at Southern California Edison where his responsibilities included all phases of the Corporate Industrial Hygiene and Safety Program.

-Prior to his employment at Edison, Rich worked for Cal/OSHA as both a consulting and compliance industrial hygienist.
+Rich has worked for Cal/OSHA as both a consulting and compliance industrial hygienist.
 His experience also includes work as an Air Pollution Specialist with the California Air Resources Board, a Claims Representative for Travelers Insurance, a Clinical Lab Specialist in the Army and as an Assistant Instructor at Cal Poly, San Luis Obispo.

-Mr. Warner received his B.S. in Biochemistry from Cal Poly, San Luis Obispo and his M.S. in Environmental Science from West Coast University, Los Angeles.
-He is a Certified Industrial Hygienist (Comprehensive Practice) and a Certified Safety Professional.
+Mr. Warner is a Certified Industrial Hygienist (Comprehensive Practice) and a Certified Safety Professional.
 He has also been a Registered Environmental Assessor in the State of California, a Certified Asbestos Consultant, a Certified Lead Assessor/Project Designer/Project Monitor and a Certified Clinical Chemist with the ASCP.